drigoni/Bantumi-MinMaxAndNot/README.md

 # Bantumi-MinMaxAndNot
-This software allows you to play Bantumi against the computer  applying mainly two different functions IA.
+This software allows you to play Bantumi against the computer  applying mainly two different functions AI.

 The file *f_ia_bantumi_MinMax.cpp* includes functions of Min-Max while *f_ia_bantumi_NoMinMax.cpp* implements a function of probability.